liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Receiving such a reaction, Petra finally felt a sense of accomplishment this time.

-"In the trap, you have been protecting Patrasche from being harmed and have been willing to talk to me like this; despite everything, I should have found that strange, but I did not."
+Petra: \[In the trap, you have been protecting Patrasche from being harmed and have been willing to talk to me like this; despite everything, I should have found that strange, but I did not.\]

 While protecting the trapped ground dragon, he said that he would not cooperate in buying time by having a patient conversation with the